 ARTICLE VI – CHAPTER ADMINISTRATION

-1. AUTHORITY: This Chapter shall be democratically self-governed, deriving its existence and authority from the consent of its membership assembled in meeting or, in certain instances, by mail vote on stated propositions.
+1. AUTHORITY: This chapter shall be democratically self-governed, deriving its existence and authority from consent of its membership assembled in a meeting or by mail in vote on stated propositions.

-2. ORGANIZATIONAL YEAR: The fiscal and membership year of the Chapter shall commence on January 1 and end on December 31.
+2. ORGANIZATIONAL YEAR: The fiscal year of the Chapter shall commence on January 1 and end on December 31st.

 3. CHAPTER MEETINGS:

-1. Types: The term “meeting” shall include coach rallies, campouts, dinner meetings, and any other gatherings suitable to the function of the Chapter.
+A. TYPES: The term “meeting” shall include coach rallies, campouts, dinner meetings, and any other gathering suitable to the function of the Chapter.

-2. BUSINESS MEETINGS: The Chapter must hold at least two (2) business meetings each membership year at which a quorum is present.
-Said meetings must be at least fourteen (14) days apart and be duly announced in advance to the membership.
+B. BUSINESS MEETINGS: The Chapter must hold at least two (2) business meetings each fiscal year at which a quorum is present.
+Said meetings shall be at least fourteen (14) days apart and be duly announced in advance to the membership.

-3. ANNUAL ELECTION: One of the business meetings shall be an Annual Meeting at which an election is held if required by a 1-year term option.
-The voting general membership is to elect Chapter officers, including a President, One Vice President, a Secretary, a Treasurer, a National Director, and an Alternate National Director.
+C. ANNUAL ELECTION: One of the business meetings shall be an Annual Meeting at which an election is held.
+Chapter officers shall be elected in odd numbered years and the nominating committee shall be elected in even numbered years.
+The voting general membership shall elect Chapter officers, including a President, One Vice President, a Secretary, a Treasurer, a National Director and an Alternate National Director.

-4. QUORUM: A quorum for the transaction of business at any duly-called Chapter meeting is twenty-five percent (25%) of the Chapter family unit membership or 15 family unit members, whichever is less.
+D. QUORUM: A quorum for the transaction of business at any duly-called Chapter meeting is twenty-five (25%) of the Chapter family unit membership or 15 family unit members, whichever is less.

-Balloting by mail may be undertaken when a proposed matter is voted to be of such importance or urgency that a total membership vote is advisable.
+F. BALLOTING: Balloting by mail may be undertaken when a proposed matter is of such importance, such as election of officers or to fill a vacancy of any office.

-6. PARLAMENTARY PROCESS: The rules contained in the current edition of ROBERT’S RULES OF ORDER NEWLY REVISED shall govern this Chapter’s proceedings to which they are applicable and in which they are not inconsistent with the Constitution and Bylaws of FMCA, and the Bylaws of this Chapter.
+G. PARLIMENTARY PROCESS: The rules contained in the current edition of ROBERT’S RULES OF ORDER NEWLY REVISED shall govern this Chapter’s proceedings to which they are applicable and in which they are not inconsistent with the Constitution and Bylaws of FMCA, and the Bylaws of this chapter.

-4. MAINTAINING AFFILIATION: This Chapter must maintain a minimum of fifteen (15) family unit members.
+4. MAINTAINING ACCREDITATION: This Chapter must maintain a minimum of fifteen (15) family unit members.

-The Chapter Secretary shall furnish to the National Office of FMCA, no later than the last week in December, a membership list, a list of chapter officers, and assurance that two (2) business meetings were held.
+The Chapter Secretary shall furnish to the National Office of FMCA, no later than the December 31st each year, a membership list, a list of chapter officers, and assurance that a business meetings was held.